Guidelines for Changes or Repairs to Doors and Windows:

-- The material from which the door is made, may be changed. e.g., from wood to metal.
-Please see pre-approved materials list for reference.
+- The material from which the door is made may be changed. e.g., from wood to metal.
+Please see the pre-approved materials list for reference.

 - No DRA is required, as long as dimensions and materials (including color) remain the same as in the original construction.

 - The installation of NEW windows, meaning creating windows where they did not currently exist or the relocation and the enlargement of windows (including egress) requires a DRA for review AND approval.

 No DRA is required, as long as the profile and dimensions of the replacement trim remain identical and the paint color remains the same.
 See pre-approved trim memo for permitted alternative materials.

 The Community Architect has developed documents to assist Homeowners in the installation of doors, windows, and trim.
 The documents are intended to offer guidance; final design and installation approval is not required if compliance with the following is met.

 If you would like to change the original paint color to something new, this requires a design review application.